|

 of delivering much higher quality video for home theater than they ever

+were before.
 Which technology is the best?
 Well, it depends.
 Both technologies

 have advantages, and both have weaknesses.
 Neither one is perfect for